embrace-io/embrace-docs/content/unity/integration/_index.md

 Unity is a complex engine.
 Deploying it to mobile platforms can add a lot of extra complexity.
 Embrace is a native framework that links to your project as a dynamic library and you make calls to it via a C# static interface.

-On the Android target you will be modifying the gradle templates in your Unity project to download and link the Embrace SDK.
+On the Android target you will be modifying the Gradle templates in your Unity project to download and link the Embrace SDK.
 On the iOS target the framework will be added and linked with the exported Xcode project automatically.

 In both cases you will also be modifying configuration files to let the Embrace SDK knows the `API_KEY` and `API_TOKEN` assigned to your application.